myerscode/utilities-bags/README.md

 ```

 ## [Usage](./docs/usage.md)
-To see how to use the bag utility, view the usage guide [here](./docs/usage.md).
+To see how to use the utility, view the usage guide [here](./docs/usage.md).

 ## [Methods](./docs/methods.md)
 View all available methods in the documentation [here](./docs/methods.md).